-Large accelerated filer Accelerated filer Non-accelerated filer × Small reporting company × Emerging growth company If an emerging growth company, indicate transition period for complying with any ne $13(a)$ of the Exchange Act. \square - Indicate by check mark whether the registrathe effectiveness of its internal control over U.S.C.
-7262(b)) by the registered public according to the property of the control over the control of the control over t financial repo orting under Section 404(b) of the Sarbane es-Oxley Act (15 Indicate by check mark whether the registra ant is a shell co ompany (as defined in Rule 12b-2 of the E Exchange Act).
+Large accelerated filer × Accelerated filer Non-accelerated filer Small reporting company Emerging growth company If an emerging growth company, indicate transition period for complying with any ne $13(a)$ of the Exchange Act. \square • • Indicate by check mark whether the registrathe effectiveness of its internal control over U.S.C.
+7262(b)) by the registered public according to the control of the control financial repo rting under Section 404(b) of the Sarbane es-Oxley Act (15 If securities are registered pursuant to Se statements of the registrant included in th statements. \square Indicate by check mark whether any of the incentive-based compensation received by period pursuant to § 240.10D-1(b). □ Indicate by check mark whether the registra ant is a shell co ompany (as defined in Rule 12b-2 of the I Exchange Act).

-The aggregate market value of the registrant's voting and non-voting common equity held by non-affiliates was approximately \$212.1 million as of June 30, 2022, the last business day of the registrant's most recently completed second fiscal quarter.
+The aggregate market value of the registrant's voting and non-voting common equity held by non-affiliates was approximately \$1.1 billion as of June 30, 2024, the last business day of the registrant's most recently completed second fiscal quarter.
 Solely for purposes of this disclosure, shares held by executive officers, directors and certain shareholders of the registrant as of such date have been excluded because such persons or entities may be deemed to be affiliates of the registrant.

-As of March 3, 2023, the registrant had 631,904,598 ordinary shares, nominal value £0.05 per share, outstanding, which if all held in ADS form, would be represented by 78,988,075 American Depositary Shares, each representing eight (8) ordinary shares.
+As of February 24, 2025, the registrant had 679,831,046 ordinary shares, nominal value £0.05 per share, outstanding, which if all held in ADS form, would be represented by 84,978,881 American Depositary Shares, each representing eight (8) ordinary shares.